 If you have recently attempted to submit an event listing, you may have received an error message.
 There was an error in the system which has since been corrected.
 So PLEASE TRY AGAIN!!!

 Some Bear Wisdom

-The Ontario Ministry of Natural Resources and the Ontario Provincial Police (OPP) are reminding people to take simple precautions this spring to prevent attracting black bears as they come out of hibernation.
+The Ontario Ministry of Natural Resources and the Ontario Provincial Police (OPP) are reminding people to take simple precautions to prevent attracting black bears.

 The potential for human-bear conflicts increases when there is little natural food available for bears.
 If this happens, black bears will search for other food sources, such as garbage and bird feed, which can draw them to populated areas.

 * Store garbage in waste containers with tight-fitting lids.